 By the way, you and your fellow gabachos have to stop thinking that the mundo revolves around you.
 Unless you're a meth dealer delinquent on your payments or a drug-war soldier, gabachos in Mexico can walk around with impunity; you're Quetzalcoatl incarnate.
 No way are the cartels stupid enough to kidnap random gabachos or kill them— otherwise, Obama would drone the narcos to kingdom come, and the Mexican government would pretend to care about justice.

-Even though the question referenced Mexican-Americans, not citizens of Mexico itself, Mr. Arellano nails the opinion I get from Mexicans: They are far more scared of their justice system than the narcos, scared that if they became victims of a major crime themselves, they’d be left out to dry.
+Even though the question referenced Mexican-Americans, not citizens of Mexico itself, Mr. Arellano nails the opinion I get from Mexicans regarding what to fear in Mexico.
+Mexicans are far more scared of their justice system than the narcos, scared that if they became victims of a major crime themselves, they’d be left out to dry.
+They usually are.

 There are a number of sensitive topics that I don't always know how to bring up, but would be interested to know what my Mexican friends think.

-Even for it’s brusqueness, “Ask a Mexican” is a good resource, providing reading lists and research on topics related to the question at hand or in his annual Christmas gift list.
+Even for it’s brusqueness, “Ask a Mexican” is a good resource, providing reading lists and research on topics related to the question at hand or in his annual Christmas gift list of books.

 His column references popular Mexican cuisine and music.
 He writes enjoyable explanations of aspects of Mexican history and the origin of some cultural preferences.
 Sometimes he makes the origin up, but that’s part of the fun.

-When I read some off-color question in the column, I try to think of what my facsimile response as an Anglo might be if some cracker asked me the same question about Mexico or Mexicans upon learning I live part-time here.
+When I read some off-color question in the column, I try to think of what my facsimile response might be if some cracker asked me the same question about Mexico or Mexicans upon learning I live in Mexico.
 Then I try to compare his response to mine.
 Every day I get closer.

-The level of rancor with which he answers some of the questions seems a little too harsh.
+The level of rancor with which he answers some of the questions displays real confidence.
 The disparity between his rancor and mine serves only to measure the distance I still have yet to go.